NorbertRuff/NeoGauge/ReadMe.md

 or applets called "skins" that display information.

 Rainmeter will run on any Windows PC running Windows 7 or later.
-It was first designed to display weather information but now can also be used to display other information such as RSS feeds, calendar, e-mail, news, notes, clock, battery status, etc.

-Rainmeter uses a custom, language called Rainmeter Skin Language (RSL), to create and modify skins.
-The language is object-oriented, similar to XML.
-Rainmeter is written in C++ and C# for Windows.

-Rainmeter can be customized with .ini files, which can be edited with any text editor , and many skins have an options panel that allows changes to colors or other settings.
+Rainmeter can be customized with .ini files and lua scripts, which can be edited with any text editor.

 Learn more about Rainmeter in [docs](https://docs.rainmeter.net/manual/)